Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 </table>

-Evaluated model let us observe the accuracy ratio after training process, in the node named `trainedAccuracy`, with comparision to accuracy ratio before it, in the node named `untrainedAccuracy`.
+Evaluated model lets us observe the accuracy ratio after training process, on the node named `trainedAccuracy`.
+We can compare it with the accuracy ratio before training, displayed onn the node named `untrainedAccuracy`.

 <center>